linuxkit/linuxkit/docs/yaml.md

 ## `onboot`

-These containers are run to completion sequentially, using `runc` before anything else is started.
+The `onboot` section is a list of images.
+These images are run before any other images.
+They are run sequentially and each must exit before the next one is run.
-They can be used to configure one shot settings.
-For details of the config for each container, see below.
+These images can be used to configure one shot settings.
+See [Image specification](#image-specification) for a list of supported fields.

 ## `services`

-These containers are started with `containerd` and are expected to remain running.
-Startup order is not guaranteed, so containers should wait on any resources, such as networking, that they need.
+The `services` section is a list of images for long running services which are run with `containerd`.
+Startup order is undefined, so containers should wait on any resources, such as networking, that they need.
+See [Image specification](#image-specification) for a list of supported fields.
-For details of the config for each container, see below.

 ## `trust`

-This section specifies which build components are to be cryptographically verified with [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/) prior to pulling.
+The `trust` section specifies which build components are to be cryptographically verified with [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/) prior to pulling.
 Trust is a central concern in any build system, and LinuxKit's is no exception: Docker Content Trust provides authenticity, integrity, and freshness guarantees for the components it verifies.
 The LinuxKit maintainers are responsible for signing